-- Making our new building our new home; using the space efficiently as we plan for future growth and future programming. - Preparing to responsibly increase enrolment in our new space, keeping in mind training and integrating new staff and effectively sharing resources such as therapists.
-We have grown 2 additional classrooms with our move and will now return to the original growth model of one classroom per year, with a maximum of 10 students per classroom, with a Teacher and an Educational Assistant. - Keeping tuition at an affordable level for all school families, and also at a level that meets the needs of our programming.
+- Continuing to make our new building our new home; using the space efficiently as we plan for future growth and future programming. - Preparing to responsibly increase enrolment in our new space, keeping in mind training and integrating new staff and effectively sharing resources such as therapists.
+We have space to grow one more classroom in the 2023-2024 school year, with a maximum of 11 students per classroom, with a Teacher and an Educational Assistant. - Keeping tuition at an affordable level for all school families, and also at a level that meets the needs of our programming.
 There is a need to adjust our current tuition with the change in the Alberta Education funding model, especially during our years of projected growth.
 Providing financial assistance for families who otherwise would not be able to send their children to our school. - Continuing our focus on addressing the changing needs of our students as they mature and transition into adulthood.